Cray-HPE/docs-csm/operations/network/management_network/collect_data.md

     If the SLS API is up, an SLS file does not need to be provided.

-3. Retrieve the customizations file.
+1. Retrieve the customizations file.

-    Log in from `ncn-m001` and run the following command:
+    Log into `ncn-m001` and run the following command:

     ```bash
     ncn# kubectl -n loftsman get secret site-init -o json | jq -r '.data."customizations.yaml"' | base64 -d > customizations.yaml